 - Online transfers.
-You can lodge a transfer online via the Western Union website.
+Lodge a transfer online via the Western Union website.

 - In-branch transfers.
-You can schedule a transfer by visiting your local Western Union branch – the company has some 500,000 agent locations worldwide.
+Schedule a transfer by visiting your local Western Union branch – the company has over 3,000 locations in Canada and 500,000+ agent locations worldwide.

 - Cash pick-up.
-Your recipient can pick up the funds by visiting a Western Union branch.
+Recipient can pick up funds in cash by visiting a Western Union branch.

-- To a bank account.
-Funds can be transferred straight into your recipient’s bank account.
+- Transfer to bank account.
+Funds can be transferred straight into recipient’s bank account.

-- To a mobile phone.
-In select countries, Western Union allows you to deposit funds in a mobile wallet, which is an electronic account linked to the receiver’s mobile phone.
+- Transfer to mobile phone.
+In select countries, Western Union will deposit funds into a mobile wallet (ie. electronic account linked to the receiver’s mobile phone).